Virtuals Index (VTF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Virtuals Index Historical Price

-According to the latest data gathered on Virtuals Index live price page, the current price of Virtuals Index is 1.03USD.
-The circulating supply of Virtuals Index(VTF) is 89.64K VTF , giving it a market capitalization of $92.35K.
+According to the latest data gathered on Virtuals Index live price page, the current price of Virtuals Index is 1.19USD.
+The circulating supply of Virtuals Index(VTF) is 87.22K VTF , giving it a market capitalization of $103.14K.

 The Virtuals Index Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VTF based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.